cfech/docker-kubernetes/README.md

 ### 190 Restarting Containers ###
 ---

-If your container has an error and crashes kubernetes will restart our container.
+If your container has an error and crashes kubernetes will restart the container.
 This is a behavior of our deployment.
-We want 1 pod(container) always runing so it will match the required state.
+We want 1 pod(container) always running so the deployment will match the required state.

-can reproduce this by using the demo project in 186_first-kubernetes following the steps above (or just us my image on docker hub if still there) and launching the pod and adding a service with a load balancer, then navigating to the /error page which causes a crash, then back in cmd/terminal run
+can reproduce this by using the demo project in 186_first-kubernetes following the steps above (or just use my image on docker hub if still there), launching the pod and adding a service with a load balancer, then navigating to the /error page which causes a crash, then back in cmd/terminal run

     kubectl get pods

 a couple times to see the different states of the pod.

+**Kubernetes does NOT create new containers/pods.
+It restarts the ones that have gone down**
 ### 191 Scaling in action ###
+---

-Can scale up a deployment by
+If don't have auto scalding configured Can scale up a deployment by

     kubectl scale deployment/first-app --replicas=3
     [    cmd ] [deployment/name]      [have 3 pods at all times]